Why host an intern?

 Employers may experience the following benefits of internships:

 Student interns can offer a fresh perspective to help generate new and innovative ideas for your business.

 - Flexible, low-risk, staffing options to help with short-term projects or other work assignments.

 - Opportunities to mentor an emerging professional, and give back to the community.

 What are the employer responsibilities?

-- Employ the student for one semester, interim period, summer session, or any combination agreed upon between the employer and the Internship Coordinator.
+- Employ the student for one semester, interim period, summer session, or any combination agreed upon between the employer, student, and Career Services.

 - Provide for adequate supervision of the student’s work.

 - See that the student work experience has definite educational value.

 - Consult the Director for Career Services promptly about any difficulties arising on the work site.